codsen/codsen/packages/csv-sort-cli/README.md

 **[⬆ back to top](#)**

-## or, omit the file's name, it will let you pick a CSV:
+## Or omit the file's name

+It will let you pick a CSV:

 ```bash
 $ csvsort # omit the file's name, but you can include -o/--overwrite flag